Instructor Visa Sponsorship Jobs in Vermont

 Which visa types are most common for instructor roles in Vermont?

-The H-1B is the most common visa for college and university instructors, as most require at least a bachelor's degree in a specific field, meeting the specialty occupation standard.
-The J-1 exchange visitor visa is also widely used, particularly at Vermont's colleges and language programs.
-TN status is available to Canadian and Mexican nationals in qualifying teaching roles.
+The H-1B visa is the most common visa for college and university instructors, as most require at least a bachelor's degree in a specific field, meeting the specialty occupation standard.
+The J-1 visa exchange visitor visa is also widely used, particularly at Vermont's colleges and language programs.
+TN visa status is available to Canadian and Mexican nationals in qualifying teaching roles.
 O-1 visas apply to instructors with demonstrated extraordinary ability in their field.

 How to find instructor visa sponsorship jobs in Vermont?